Ontario Job Grant

 Trainer requirements: education and experience

-All instructors delivering COJG training must have relevant education and experience.
+All instructors delivering OJG training must have relevant education and experience.

-- four years of either experience in the field, experience teaching a program to prepare a student for the field or a combination of the two
+- 48 months of experience, within the last 10 years, working in a profession or trade relevant to the training being provided, or teaching a program to prepare a student for the field (or a combination of the two)

 - a Canadian bachelor's degree (or equivalent foreign degree)

-- a certificate of qualification issued under the Ontario College of Trades and Apprenticeship Act, 2009
+- a certificate of qualification issued under the Building Opportunities in the Skilled Trades Act, 2021

-- status as a graduate of a college of applied arts and technology or registered Ontario career college (or equivalent institution outside Ontario)
+- status as a graduate of a publicly assisted college, university or Indigenous Institute or registered Ontario career college (or equivalent institution outside Ontario)

 Ineligible training